prysm.polynomials#

 • m (int) – azimuthal polynomial order

-• r (numpy.ndarray) – radial coordinate, slope orthogonal in [0,1]
+• r (ndarray) – radial coordinate, slope orthogonal in [0,1]

-• t (numpy.ndarray) – azimuthal coordinate, radians
+• t (ndarray) – azimuthal coordinate, radians

 Returns: